Airthings/nodejs-ext-api-example/README.md

 ## How it works
 **Dynamic pages**

 For every route this application responds with dynamic HTML pages.
-The files can be found in the `views` folder.
-These files use the  `.ejs` extention which stands for Embedded JavaScript.
-EJS is a templating language and it allows you to use static template files that are rendered at runtime.
+The files can be found in the `views` folder, which use the  `.ejs` extention, short for Embedded JavaScript.
+EJS is a templating language that allows you to use static template files that are rendered at runtime.

-This has several benefits, one of which is especially useful in this example.
+This has several benefits, one of which is especially useful in our example.
 EJS allows us to embed Javascript into the HTML file.
 Here is a code example:

 ```